JuliaLang/Downloads.jl/README.md

 ```jl
 Downloader(; [ grace::Real = 30 ])
 ```
 `Downloader` objects are used to perform individual `download` operations.
-Connections, lookups and other resources are shared within a `Downloader`.
-These connections and resources are cleaned up when the `Downloader` is garbage collected or a configurable grace period (default: 30 seconds) after the last time the `Downloader` was used to download anything.
-If the grace period is set to zero, all resources will be cleaned up as soon as there are no associated downloads in progress.
-If the grace period is set to `Inf` then resources are not cleaned up until the `Downloader` object is garbage collected.
+Connections, name lookups and other resources are shared within a `Downloader`.
+These connections and resources are cleaned up after a configurable grace period (default: 30 seconds) since anything was downloaded with it, or when it is garbage collected, whichever comes first.
+If the grace period is set to zero, all resources will be cleaned up immediately as soon as there are no more ongoing downloads in progress.
+If the grace period is set to `Inf` then resources are not cleaned up until `Downloader` is garbage collected.